 The principal behind soaking stains is that the detergent, bleach, or other stain remover needs sufficient and substantial time in contact with the stain to break it down and wash it away.
 This technique enables that.

-Every time a negative thought creeps in (those dirty laundry odors...pew-ew!), I treat it with what I want instead.
-I write it down and reflect on it.
+Every time a negative thought creeps in, I treat it with what I want instead.
+I write down what my heart wants and reflect on it.
 Not just one time.
 I do it over and over and over again.
 Not to mask the negative thought, but to understand that there is an opportunity for expansion here.
-The best way to figure out what we do want is to know what we don't want.
-Once we know what we want; how we want to feel and live, we are in a better position to nurture it so that it can become part of our reality.
+The best way to figure out what you do want is to know what you don't want.
+Once we know what you want; how you want to feel and live, you're in a better position to nurture it so that it can become part of your reality.

 I realize it's not easy.
 At first, making that switch will be a challenge, but eventually you'll create a whole new habit.
 A habit of thinking about what you want in life and doing what it takes to create those things.
 It's time to start getting what you want!
 You deserve it.